ryanwang520/poi/README.md

 See, it's pretty simple and clear.

-Sample for rendering a simple table
+Sample for rendering a simple table.

 ```python
 class Record(NamedTuple):